sdiehl/stephendiehl.com/posts/haskell_2016.md

 [llvm-general](https://hackage.haskell.org/package/llvm-general) provides a
 phenomenal interface to generating machine code from Haskell but the underlying C++ library itself is rather brittle under the ingestion of invalid LLVM IR.
-Trevor McDonald et al. provided a new approach by which many semantic guarantees of the IR can be represented in the Haskell type system.
+Trevor McDonell et al. provided a new approach by which many semantic guarantees of the IR can be represented in the Haskell type system.

 *[Call-By-Push-Value](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.129.8945&rep=rep1&type=pdf)*